minhajul08/level-2-assignment-1/README.md

-## What are some differences between interfaces and types in TypeScript?
+# What are some differences between interfaces and types in TypeScript?

-# Answer: TypeScript, type, and interface all define an object's structure.
+## Answer: TypeScript, type, and interface all define an object's structure.
 While the interface is extendable and primarily for object shapes, the type is more versatile, allowing unions, intersections, and more complex type definitions.

-## Type in TypeScript :
+# Type in TypeScript :

-## The typescript is 3 types :-
+# The typescript is 3 types :-
-- 1. Any
+- 1 Any
-- 2 .built-in
+- 2 built-in
-- 3. User-defined
+- 3 User-defined

 The type system in TypeScript ensures the correctness of data types before they are used in a program.
 This helps reduce errors in the code and allows type-related issues to be caught early.
-## Example: two TypeScript types are combined object.
+# Example: two TypeScript types are combined object.

 type person1 = {
 name:string;